ATAARobotics/chairbot/README.md

-# Robot Code 2018 #

-This is the robot code for the FRC 2018 game, Power Up.

-## Purpose ##

-this thingy makes us win
+# chairbot

+Code for a drivetrain with a chair bolted to it.

+Based off of 2018 code